-The Ongombo project lies within the Matchless Member of the Kuiseb Formation, a conspicuous assemblage of lenses of foliated amphibolites, chlorite-amphibolite schist, talc schist and metagabbro.
+The Ongombo project lies within the Matchless Member of the Kuiseb Formation, a conspicuous assemblage of lenses of foliated amphibolites, chlorite-amphibolite schist, tale schist and metagabbro.
 This belt, up to 5km wide in the Otjihase area, stretches 350km east-north-eastwards in the Southern Zone of the Damara Orogen from the Gorob - Hope area.
 The deposit is generally described as a Besshi-type massive sulphide.
 These are described as thin sheet-like bodies of massive to well-laminated pyrite, pyrrhotite, and chalcopyrite within thinly laminated clastic sediments and mafic tuffs.
 At the Ongombo project mineralisation occurs in one continuous zone approximately 7 km long and 0.5 - 1 km wide.
 The mineralisation zone dips consistently 15-20° northwest and plunges 5° northeast.
 Mineralisation is gradually thinning westward.

-The pending renewal application for EPL 5772 which expired on 8 March 2023 is now reflected on the Namibian Mines and Energy Cadastre Map Portal and is for an additional two-year extension.
+The renewal of EPL 5772 until 1 February 2026 is reflected on the Namibian Mines and Energy Cadastre Map Portal.
 A conditional Environmental Clearance Certificate for mining activities was granted on EPL 5772 and is valid until 16 April 2026.
 A 20 Year Mining Licence, ML 240, was granted on 10 August 2022 and covers a portion of EPL 5772 and approximately one third of the open pit resource.
 An extension to the Mining Licence was submitted on 6 September 2022 to encompass the wider Resource Area.